JewhurstEngineering/GLauncher/README.md

 # GLauncher Web

-This repository contains the **marketing and download page** for **GLauncher**, a Windows app by [Pine Street Technology](https://github.com/PineStreetTechnology) that lets you group applications together and launch them all at once.
+This repository contains the **marketing and download page** for **GLauncher**, a Windows app by [Jewhurst Engineering](https://github.com/JewhurstEngineering) that lets you group applications together and launch them all at once.

 GLauncher is ideal for: